SRCF/docs/source/timeout/tos.rst

 Log files
 """""""""

 Timeout reduces logging to the necessary minimum.
-Nonetheless, collectd data may include:
+Nonetheless, collected data may include:

 * Type and Version of your Webbrowser
 * Your operating system